Use portal to create an Azure Active Directory application and service principal that can access resources

 Select Access Control (IAM).

 Select the role you wish to assign to the application.
+In order to allow the application execute actions like reboot, start and stop instances, you must have to select the role Contributor.
 The following image shows the Reader role.

 By default, Azure Active Directory applications aren't displayed in the available options.
 To find your application, you must provide the name of it in the search field.
 Select it.